 With so many factors going into what makes a page eligible for high visibility in search results it is quite helpful to have a page that is controlled by the brand.
 This is often different than a page on the brands' flagship site because the company site will most often rank highly anyway.

 Sometimes there isn't existing content that fulfills the above criteria.
-In this case the content needs to be created.
-In this case the same criteria as above should be observed (brand in headline, relevant, evergreen, technically suitable, controllable) but the site upon which the content is placed should have a high authority.
+In this case, the content needs to be created.
+In this case, the same criteria as above should be observed (brand in the headline, relevant, evergreen, technically suitable, controllable), but the site upon which the content is placed should have a high authority.

 Site authority is shorthand for a lot of technical factors, but two factors are most important: